 Ocean State Chess Association is the Official R.I.
 State Affiliate of the United States Chess Federation

-Frank C. DelBonis, President
+Frank C. DelBonis, President & Director

 Frank DelBonis is Rhode Island’s highest-certified Tournament Director, serving as an Associate National USCF Tournament Director with more than three decades of experience.
 Throughout his career, Frank has devoted himself to advancing chess and supporting the growth of the game at every level.
 He has directed over 300+ U.S. Chess Federation tournaments, including national events, and currently organizes the majority of chess tournaments in Rhode Island through OSCA, which also manages the state’s High School, Middle School, and Elementary School Chess League competitions.